phoddie/runmod/readme.md

 ## Example from Browser
 To try out the mod debugging and remote commands from the browser, [a small test](https://github.com/phoddie/runmod/tree/master/html/) is provided in the repository.
 It connects to `runmod` over WebSockets, sets a breakpoint, and traces messages to the console.
 It is not a useful example, it is just a starting point.

-The most useful part of the example is the `XsbugConnection` class which establishes the connection as well as sending and receiving messages.
-Each message in the xsbug protocol is an XML document.
-The `XsbugConnection` converts incoming messages to JavaScript objects and generates outgoing XML messages in response to JavaScript function calls.
-The class has been tested, but there may still be bugs and missing features.
+The example defines the `XsbugConnection` class which implements all the features in common between WebSocket and USB transport.
+The `XsbugConnection` class is subclassed by `XsbugWebSocket` and `XsbugUSB` to implement the transport specific details of managing the connection as well as sending and receiving messages.
+Each debugging message in the protocol is an XML document.
+Each command message in the protocol is a binary block of data.
+The `XsbugConnection` classes convert incoming messages to JavaScript objects and generates outgoing XML messages in response to JavaScript function calls.

 The example contains two pre-compiled mods - `helloworld` and `httpget`.
 Ten seconds after establishing a connection to `runmod` on the microcontroller, it installs `helloworld` and restarts.

 	setTimeout(function() {
-		xsb.doInstall(0, helloWorldXSA)
-		xsb.doRestart()
+		xsb.doInstall(helloWorldXSA, function() {
+			console.log("INSTALL COMPLETE.
+RESTART.");
+			xsb.doRestart();
+		});
 	}, 10 * 1000);

 You can modify the example to install `httpget` instead by changing `helloWorldXSA` to `httpGetXSA`.

 #### Connecting
-To establish a connection, pass the URI to the `XsbugConnection` constructor:
+To establish a connection with WebSocket, pass the URI to the `XsbugWebSocket` constructor:

+	let xsb = new XsbugWebSocket("ws://runmod.local:8080");

+To establish a connection with WebUSB, pass the baud rate to the `XsbugUSB` constructor:

-	let xsb = new XsbugConnection("ws://runmod.local:8080");
+	let xsb = new XsbugUSB({baud: 921600});

+When a new USB connection is established, the microcontroller is reset to begin a fresh debugging session.

+Once a connection is established, the USB and WebSocket connections operate in the same way.
+The WebSocket connection has the potential to be higher bandwidth, but is also higher latency.

 #### Receiving messages
 The `XsbugConnection` instance provides callback functions for each message type sent by xsbug.
 To receive a message, provide the corresponding callback: